osxmidi/LinVst/README.md

 ## Common Problems/Possible Fixes

+To enable window resizing, use the Makefiles in the Resize folder (just copy them to the main LinVst folder).
+If window resizing is not enabled then after a resize the UI needs to be closed and then reopened for the new window size to take effect.

 One of the problems in converting multiple vst's at once is that when the daw tries to load them, one or more plugins might not scan (and/or run) and so the daw scan might stop/hang.

 For some daws the vst plugin loading can be seen by starting the daw from the terminal and then if a plugin causes trouble then it should be possible to id which plugin it was by the terminal output.